RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/ROMs/ps3/Gran Turismo 5.ps3
 ```

-It's also possible to combine these types of special directories with normal directories, for a setup like this:
+It's possible to combine these types of special directories with normal directories, for a setup like this:
 ```
 ~/ROMs/ps3/racing/Gran Turismo 5.ps3
 ```